hyang336/tedana/docs/approach.rst

-After component selection is performed, the retained components and their associated betas are used to reconstruct the optimally combined data, resulting in a dimensionally reduced (i.e., whitened) version of the dataset.
+After component selection is performed, the retained components and their associated betas are used to reconstruct the optimally combined data, resulting in a dimensionally reduced and whitened version of the dataset.

 .. image:: /_static/12_pca_whitened_data.png